iotics-live/iotics-Controller/README.md

 - Password: password
 - Port: 4443

-Notice: This add-on serves as a backend for the iotics mobile & tablet applications.
-The webapp in currently under development.
+Notice: This add-on currently serves as a backend for the iotics mobile & tablet applications.
+A webapp version in currently under development.